stenpiren/zeppelin/README.md

 select @@version
 ```

 will be enough to make sure that SQL Server interpreter is working correctly.
-The first line tells
+The first line tells Zeppelin that you're going to send something that has to be interpreted by the SQL Server Interpreter.
-Zeppelin that you're going to send something that has to be interpreted by the SQL Server Interpreter.
 The second one simply ask to SQL Server to return server name and version info.
+The first line could also be omitted if the SQL Server Interpreter is the first in the list of interpreters bound the the active notebook.
 Tu run the code, just hit ```Shift + Enter```

 Welcome to the Apache Zeppelin world!